 A process that is timely, is multi-decadal in its vision, and is foundational to obtaining additional sources of funding for implementation.

 From the outset, the Partnership approached this initiative as a long-term vision that incorporates timely and implementable strategies, and creates a strong foundational plan for obtaining additional sources of funding for implementation.
 The Partnership determined it would realize its vision for the Action Plan in five steps, in accordance with OWRD guidelines.
-The facilitation team added a sixth step in 2020 b to ensure this Action Plan acknowledges the importance of incorporating adaptive management principles as the plan is implemented.
+The Partnership added a sixth step in 2020 b to ensure this Action Plan acknowledges the importance of incorporating adaptive management principles as the plan is implemented.
 All steps are summarized in Figure 1.

 Step 1 (September 2016–May 2017): Partners convened to initiate the planning process, developed a work plan and schedule, and created an inclusive process.
 The partnership charter, which defines the purpose and goals of the Partnership, and documents how members agree to work together, was adopted on March 29, 2017.

-Step 2 (May 2017–February 2018): Partners produced technical reports (Appendix E) characterizing the Mid-Coast’s water quantity, water quality, ecology, and built systems.
+Step 2 (May 2017–February 2018): Partners formed four study groups and worked with a consultant team to produce four technical reports (Appendix E) characterizing the Mid-Coast’s water quantity, water quality, ecology, and built systems.

-Step 3 (September 2020–June 2021): Partners developed and launched a new website and drafted the plan.
-Specific strategies that address each key issue were identified and prioritized, and performance metrics were developed to assess progress in implementing strategies.
+Step 3 (February 2018 – September 2020): Partners self-organized into three separate working groups to better understand the current and future instream/ecological water needs and challenges as well as the water needs and challenges of municipalities/special districts, self-supplied water users (rural domestic, agricultural, industrial).
+The groups spent time learning about the issues together and received technical assistance from multiple agency partners.
+The working groups produced an agreed upon set of critical issues that formed the basis for strategy development.

 Step 4 (September 2020–June 2021): Partners developed and launched a new website and drafted the plan.
 Specific strategies that address each key issue were identified and prioritized, and performance metrics were developed to assess progress in implementing strategies.

 Step 5 Step 5 (June 2021–October 2021): Stakeholders reviewed the plan and edits were incorporated.